Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems

 (1) \textbf{Full File Generation Prompt.} This prompt instructs the LLM to regenerate the complete files that are inferred to be related to the current build failure.
 The model outputs the entire revised file, using a header-style notation such as ``\texttt{===FILE===: src/module/config.c}'' followed by the complete post-repair content and a closing ``\texttt{End of file}'' marker.
 The prompt explicitly emphasizes three guiding principles. \begin{itemize} \item \textit{Minimalism:} Modify only what is necessary to repair the failure. \item \textit{Completeness:} Always output the entire file to ensure syntactic correctness and reproducibility. \item \textit{Style preservation:} Retain the original code structure and comment layout. \end{itemize}

 (2) \textbf{Patch Generation Prompt.} In contrast, the patch-based prompt directs the model to produce line-level modifications following the unified-diff convention used by Git.
 The prompt explicitly enforces the use of valid file headers and hunk specifications to ensure the generated patches can be automatically applied through standard diff utilities by \name{}.
 Each patch begins with a file-level header such as ``\texttt{diff --git a/<relpath> b/<relpath>}'' and one or more hunk headers of the form ``\texttt{@@ -<start>[,<len>] +<start>[,<len>] @@}'', followed by line-level edits where lines prefixed with ``\texttt{-}'' denote deletions, ``\texttt{+}'' additions, and ``\texttt{ }'' contextual lines.
 This format enables the \textit{Content Modification Tool} to apply the model's edits precisely to the target files without ambiguity.
+To ensure robustness, \name{} includes a lightweight validation step within this tool to check the structural integrity of generated patches and automatically correct simple formatting inconsistencies (\eg malformed line prefixes or headers) before application.

-Regardless of the repair strategy, each iteration rebuilds the prompt using three contextual inputs: (1) the updated build log, providing detailed feedback on the failure symptoms; and (2) the latest package state; (3) auxiliary context, offering historical insights into prior modifications.
-This design preserves reasoning continuity and enables the LLM to reflect on prior decisions, avoiding redundant edits.
+Regardless of the repair strategy, the Context Module is programmatically reconstructed at each iteration using the execution-feedback components described in Section~\ref{subsubsec: iterative reasoning}.
+This design preserves reasoning continuity and enables the model to reflect on prior decisions while adapting its repair hypothesis across iterations, thereby reducing redundant edits.
+The complete prompt templates for both configurations, together with representative interaction traces, are provided in Appendix~\ref{append1} to facilitate reproducibility.
+To assess the robustness of the prompt formulation, we further conduct a prompt-sensitivity study, where we systematically ablate individual prompt modules and evaluate performance variations.
+Details are presented in Section~\ref{subsec: rq5}.